adam10603/BeamNG-Advanced-Steering/README.md

 This is an extensive modification of BeamNG.drive's steering input system for controller and keyboard.
 It provides a steering system that's more aware of the vehicle's underlying physics and results in an improved steering feel.

-With version 0.26 BeamNG added an ***Oversteer reduction assistant*** and ***Understeer reduction assistant*** which behave pretty similarly to this mod.
-In the past Arcade Steering used to add these mechanics because the stock game was completely lacking them, but since 0.26 the mod now exists more as a refinement.
-The stock assists are a big improvement over the pre-0.26 situation, however, this mod still seeks to improve the steering feel further.
+With version 0.26 BeamNG has two options called ***Oversteer reduction assistant*** and ***Understeer reduction assistant*** which behave pretty similarly to this mod.
+In the past Arcade Steering used to add these mechanics because the stock game was lacking them, but since 0.26 the mod now exists more as a refinement.
+The stock assists are a big improvement over not having them at all, however, this mod still seeks to improve the steering feel further.

 The main features of the mod include: